kanbanyte/sepb/assessments/technical.md

 ## gripper_node.py
 <!-- TOC ignore:true -->
 ### Purpose
-This node runs the [GripperServer](/cobot/src/pick_place_package/nodes/gripper_server.py) class to act as a server that opens or closes the gripper upon a request.\
+This node runs the [GripperServer](/cobot/src/pick_place_package/nodes/gripper_server.py) class, to act as a server that opens or closes the gripper upon a request.\
 This node is used by the Cobot Action Server to grab items before moving them.

 <!-- TOC ignore:true -->